 Introduction

-The automated solver is based on the other frequency solvers, but operates in multiple steps trying to identify the most optimal route to evaluate a NMR spectrum under computational constraints.
+The automated solver is based on the other frequency solvers, but operates in multiple steps trying to identify the most optimal route to evaluate an NMR spectrum under computational constraints.
 It can be used as a black box solver and should be used per default.
 Also, it allows the evaluation of the exact spectrum without any approximations by setting the flag calc_exact=True.
 The advantage is, that it still exploits local SU(2) symmetry if it gives an improvement in runtime (see below for details).

 The setup is the same as for the direct solver.
 Meaning based on a struqture Hamiltonian input the spectral function is computed from the correlation function , where corresponds to the spin operator including the gyromagnetic factors gamma, , .